Al3zama1/swe-notes/CCNA/13 - VLANs (Virtual Local Area Networks).md

 	* A switch port connected to an end host should enter access mode by default.
 However, it's better to explicitly configure the setting and not rely on auto negotiation.
 * An **access port** is a  switch port  which belongs to a single VLAN, and usually connects to end hosts like PCs.
 	* Its called an access port because it gives the end hosts access to the network.
-* There is another is another type of switch port called **trunk port** that can carry multiple VLANs.
+* There is another  type of switch port called **trunk port** that can carry multiple VLANs.
 ## Trunk Ports
 * There is a link between SW1 and SW2 in VLAN10 to allow for communication between all hosts in VLAN10.
 Furthermore, the link is needed for hosts in VLAN10 connected to SW1 to be able to reach the router and travel to the other VLANs.
 * VLAN30 is connected to SW1, therefore there must be a link for that VLAN between SW1 and SW2 to be able to reach the router and travel to the other VLANs.
 * There is not a link between SW1 and SW2 for VLAN20 because there is no hosts in that VLAN connected to to SW1.
-Hosts in VLAN20 can contact hosts in the other VLANs by simply going though SW2 to R1 for inter-VLAN communication.
+Hosts in VLAN20 can contact hosts in the other VLANs by simply going through SW2 to R1 for inter-VLAN communication.

 ![network topology with VLAN connected to different switches](./img/multiple-switch-topology-vlan.png)
 * In a small network with few VLANs, it is possible to use a separate interface for each VLAN when connecting switches to switches, and switches to routers.